 Electric Vehicle (EV) stocks have become investor favorites lately since EVs are finally going mainstream.
 While Tesla is leading the race, many legacy automakers have announced their plans to become fully or partially electric going ahead.
 On the other hand, there are several startups with promising technology that are also making a mark in the electric vehicles space.
-(Read here to learn about the factors behind the rise of the Electric Vehicle sector).
+(Read more about the factors behind the rise of the Electric Vehicle sector).

 According to the International Energy Agency, in 2021, electric car sales more than doubled to 6.6 million globally, which was almost 9% of the global car market.
 With this, it also more than tripled its market share compared to 2019.
 Additionally, according to a 2021 Bloomberg report, the global electric vehicle market size is expected to grow to USD 917.7 billion by 2028, growing at a revenue CAGR of 20.6% over the forecast period.